CoNSoLe: Convex Neural Symbolic Learning: Related Work

 \textbf{Global optimum in neural networks.} Many studies have been conducted to seek global optimality in NNs, and they can be categorized into finding global optima for weights or input variables.
-The weight optimization is directly linked to finding symbol coefficients in \textsc{LoCaL}.
-Specifically, \citep{NIPS2016_f2fc9902} establishes a strong result that every local optimum is a global optimum for deep non-linear networks under several assumptions. \citep{NEURIPS2019_b33128cb} eliminates these assumptions and finds that with weight decay regularization (e.g., $l_2$ norm), the loss function of NN with ReLU activations is piece-wise strongly convex in local regions.
+The weight optimization is directly linked to finding symbol coefficients in \textsc{LoCaL}. {Specifically, \citep{bach2017breaking} investigates a single hidden layer with unbounded neurons and non-Euclidean regularization.
+The authors show the training can be done via convex optimization problems. \citep{pilanci2020neural} considers finite neurons and develops a novel duality theory to train two-layer NNs with convexity.} \citep{NIPS2016_f2fc9902} establishes a strong result that every local optimum is a global optimum for deep non-linear networks under several assumptions. \citep{NEURIPS2019_b33128cb} eliminates these assumptions and finds that with weight decay regularization (e.g., $l_2$ norm), the loss function of NN with ReLU activations is piece-wise strongly convex in local regions.
 However, \textsc{LoCaL} doesn't fit the above conditions.
 The second group of input variable optimization can help search for optimal inputs. \citep{amos2017input} proposes ICNN such that the output of ICNN is convex in input variables.
 The key of ICNN is to restrict some weights and activation functions to preserve convexity.
 ICNN facilitates to design a convexified search algorithm.